BWeigell/Paper/MLOps Platfrom/Platform Design.md

 	- enabler to trigger deployed pipeline

 ##### Image Builder
 Every task on the platform must be executed inside a runtime environment, which is instantiated from an image.
 Therefore, to instantiate a runtime environment, the image must be created automatically (CB-14).
 The Image Builder handles this automation by creating the final image from a manifest and storing it for consumption and versioning in the Image Registry.
-Additionally, to comply with Versioning (CB-15) and enhance reproducibility (CB-17), the manifest describing the image should be tracked in the SCM. (vielleicht raus lassen, könnte verwirren, wieso es jetzt im SCM getrackt werden soll)
+Additionally, to comply with Versioning (CB-15) and enhance Reproducibility (CB-17), the manifest describing the image should be tracked in the SCM.

-Automation
-- CI
-- CD / Continuous Deployment
-- Monitoring System
-- Image Builder

 #### User Management
 In an ML project, several people work together and use the components of the ML platform.
 Therefore, to allow a user to own their private data but also share it and thereby decrease isolated knowledge (CB-11), an identity provider is needed.
 The Identity Provider authenticates each user and assigns them a unique ID.
 This ID can then be used by different components to authorize the user and allow them to share specific resources with others.

-To enhance collaboration a user should be able to cd
-- multiple users
-- user has own data
-- possible to share data with specific other users like team members to reduce knowledge silos
-- requires identity provider that assigns each user an unique id and handles authentication Identity Provider -> Collaboration
+#### Zone Management
+CD (CB-7) and Continuous Deployment (CB-9) rely on deploying the final artifact, the ML pipeline or ML model, to a dedicated production environment.
+Additionally, a dedicated development environment is required to allow testing of the ML pipeline and provide developers with computation environments on demand for development (CB-5+).

+In order to realize both the production and development environment, a Zone Manager is introduced.
+The Zone Manager creates, administers, and deletes zones.
+A zone encapsulates several computation environments, separating them from one another, and guarantees and restricts the total resource usage of the computation environments within the zone.
+For instance, a zone with a resource limit of 100 GB RAM usage restricts the total resource consumption of all execution environments in the zone to be below 100 GB for the RAM usage.
+Overall, two types of zones can be created: Development Zones and Deployment Zones.

+Development Zones: These zones are characterized by two properties.
+Firstly, a development zone is bound to a single developer.
+Secondly, the zone is resource limited, so that a single developer cannot accidentally consume all available resources.
+Consequently, a developer can create as many computation environments as required until the zone’s resource limit is reached.

+Deployment Zones: In contrast to the Development Zones, the Deployment Zones are bound to a ML project and have both a resource guarantees and limits.
+Thus, the production computation environments achieve high availability through the resource guarantees, but also resource limits to avoid starving other environments.

+#### Development Zone

+- developer has a dedicated zone with resource assertions in which they can:
+	- test deploy a ML pipeline
+	- create runtime environments for development
+	- utilize all components of the platform and use provided hardware

+#### Deployment Zone
+In order to deploy the ML pipeline and serve the final trained model, a dedicated Deployment Zone is required by the CD process (CB-7, CB-8).
+While the Deployment Zone offers the same capabilities as the rest of the platform, it ensures that a defined minimum number of resources are available to guarantee the availability of the deployment for the runtime environments executed within this zone.

 | Principles | Components |
 |:--|:--|